jimkang/glowyclock/README.md

 Installation
 ------------

-Clone the repo.
-Then run:
+1. Clone the repo.
+2.

+    npm install

+3.
     make build

 Open in a browser.